rpotor/LeeroyHillCatsPowerRevived/01READMEeng.txt

 - The addon now has the /inditjuk sound effect

 v4.3 - 29 October 2011
 - Small bug fix.
-The H·tszÈl effect should now work again.
+The H√°tsz√©l effect should now work again.
 - The emotes of the new effects that got into the addon in the previous version are comforming better to the English spelling and grammar rules now :-)
 - Some effects somehow disappeared from the addon due to the big changes in the previous version.
 These (handle, hithard, hitit, runto) are now usable again.
 - The addon now has the /megvagy sound effect